Buying A New Construction Home: What To Know

 4. Research Home Construction Companies

-Before you choose just anyone to build your home, do your research.
+Rather than choosing just anyone to build your home, do your research.
 Look at builders and construction companies in the area and nationally.
 Use the internet to your advantage, read online reviews and check a builder’s ratings with the Better Business Bureau.

-It’s best to stick with local builders if you can for a variety of reasons:
+It’s best to stick with local builders if you can, for a variety of reasons: